MeriemMhr/comp0087-snlp-group-coursework/README.md

 This repository presents the implementation and analysis developed for our COMP0087 Statistical Natural Language Processing group project at University College London, titled:

-**"Evaluating Dynamic Tokenization Strategies in Low-Resource Languages: A Case Study on Arabic”*"
+**"Evaluating Dynamic Tokenization Strategies in Low-Resource Languages: A Case Study on Arabic"**

 The project explores how different tokenization paradigms - including static, dynamic, and embedding-extended approaches - affect performance in low-resource natural language processing (NLP) tasks.
 Our experiments focus on Arabic, using stance classification and extractive question answering benchmarks, and fine-tune open large language models (LLMs) such as LLaMA 3.1 and Gemma 7B.